e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-1-2 botsv2-walkthrough.md

 **Goal:** Track the lateral movement and encryption activity triggered by the phishing chain.

 1. **Follow the forged admin creation.**
+   The forum breach let the attacker pivot into Frothly's environment and forge an admin request; capture the artefacts that prove that escalation.
    ```spl
    index=botsv2 sourcetype="stream:http" "klagerfield" "admin"
    ```
    Examine `form_data` to capture the anti-CSRF token used and confirm the rogue `klagerfield` account that was added.

 2. **Timeline the encryption window.**
+   Understanding when ransomware started encrypting files shows how quickly the attack unfolded and which hosts were hit first.
    ```spl
    index=botsv2 sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" "ransom"
    ```
    Pivot into file rename events on Kevin's host, note the first timestamp when encryption starts, and use `stats count by host` (or `dc(TargetFilename)`) to measure how many files were touched.

 3. **Document USB staging details.**
+   The incident narrative mentions a suspicious thumb drive; confirm its presence right before encryption to tie physical media into the story.
    ```spl
    index=botsv2 sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" "DeviceName" "USB"
    ```
    Review the `DeviceName` and `Volume` fields to record which removable media label appeared just before encryption began.

 4. **List command-and-control infrastructure.**
+   Every beacon from the compromised hosts reveals C2 endpoints you can block or hunt for elsewhere.
    ```spl
    index=botsv2 sourcetype="stream:dns" "eidk"
    ```